Trivadis/plsql-and-sql-coding-guidelines/docs/2-naming-conventions/naming-conventions.md

 1. Never use names with a leading numeric character.
 2. Always choose meaningful and specific names.
-3. Avoid using abbreviations unless the full name is excessively long.
+3. Avoid using abbreviations.
-4. Avoid long abbreviations.
-Abbreviations should be shorter than 5 characters.
-5. Any abbreviations must be widely known and accepted.
+4. If abbreviations are used, they must be widely known and accepted.
-6. Create a glossary with all accepted abbreviations.
+5. Create a glossary with all accepted abbreviations.
-7. Never use ORACLE keywords as names.
+6. Never use ORACLE keywords as names.
 A list of ORACLEs keywords may be found in the dictionary view `V$RESERVED_WORDS`.
-8. Avoid adding redundant or meaningless prefixes and suffixes to identifiers.<br/>Example: `CREATE TABLE emp_table`.
+7. Avoid adding redundant or meaningless prefixes and suffixes to identifiers.<br/>Example: `CREATE TABLE emp_table`.
-9. Always use one spoken language (e.g. English, German, French) for all objects in your application.
+8. Always use one spoken language (e.g. English, German, French) for all objects in your application.
-10. Always use the same names for elements with the same meaning.
+9. Always use the same names for elements with the same meaning.

 ## Naming Conventions for PL/SQL